 We humans are particularly happy when our stylised rhythms achieve a hypnotic effect, for example in Queen’s ‘We will rock you,’ - one of the songs used by the Japanese scientists to detect the sensitivity to rhythm in rats.
 Halfway through the Rhythm for Reading programme, this same rhythmic pattern appears and is always greeted with enthusiasm by teachers and children as a fun part of the reading intervention.
 Look out for the next post, which explains the connection between hypnotic rhythm, flow states, reading fluency and reading comprehension.

-The Rhythm for Reading programme addresses these differences in phonological processing through group teaching that is fun and supports early reading intervention in particular.
-Information processing is enhanced by sensitivity to rhythm because rhythm focusses attention to the onset of the utterance, which is where the details are sharpest.
+The Rhythm for Reading programme addresses these distinctions through group teaching that is fun and supports early reading in particular.
+Information processing is enhanced by sensitivity to rhythm because rhythm focusses attention onto the onset of the sound, which is where the details are sharpest.
 This kind of information processing remain effortless, easy and fluent.

 If you’d like to know a little more about this, the details are summarised in a free infographic.
 Click here.

 Have you ever taught a child with weak phonological awareness?
 The differences between sounds are poorly defined and individually sounds are swapped around.
 A lack of phonological discrimination could be explained by conflation.
 Conflation, according to the OED is the merging of two or more sets of information, texts, sets of ideas etc into one.

 One of the most fascinating aspects of conflation is that it can happen at different levels of conscious awareness.
 So, for example teenagers learning facts about physics might conflate words such as conduction and convection.
 After all, these terms look similar on the page and are both types of energy transfer.